quasarframework/app-extension-qpdfviewer/README.md

 This work is currently in `beta` and there are expected changes while things get worked out.
 Your help with testing is greatly appreciated.

 # Info
-QPdfViewer allows you to have markdown in your web pages.
-You can either use the standard default slot or use the property `src` to define your markdown.
+QPdfViewer allows you to have PDF in your web pages.

 # Install
 To add this App Extension to your Quasar application, run the following (in your Quasar app folder):